patergentium/lex-libertas/glossary.md

 Mechanimal
 : Same as animal for all legal purposes, but for human readability, this word is the preferred way to refer to all preconagents which are non-biological, such as robotic pets.

+Fictagent
+: A fictional legal entity is not actually conscious but represents the agency of some number of indepagents.

+Corpagent
+: A type of fictagent which is commonly used for carrying out business activities.